The Dirty Dozen: 12 Common Tax Scams

 To select a reputable and qualified tax preparer, use the IRS’s list of federal tax preparers to ensure yours makes the cut.

-This scam involves fraudsters who target specific individuals, organizations, or businesses, typically using malicious emails.
+This scam involves fraudsters targeting specific individuals or businesses, often via malicious emails.
 They aim to gain access to sensitive systems to commit identity theft and then use this information to file fraudulent tax returns.

-The “new client” scam is the most recent spearphishing scheme.
-In these schemes, bad actors pose as potential clients seeking help with their taxes.
+The “new client” scam is a growing spear phishing scheme.
+In these schemes, bad actors pose as potential clients seeking tax help.
 They send fake emails to tax professionals to gain access to their computer system and, ultimately, their client information.

-The IRS warns individuals, businesses, and organizations to watch for emails that include suspicious requests or links, poor grammar, and unusual word choices.
+The IRS warns individuals and businesses to watch for emails that include suspicious requests or links, poor grammar, and unusual word choices.
 These could be scammers attempting to steal client or customer information.

 How To Report Tax Scams